I’m a Product Designer at Shelter Insurance, focused on creating commercial and enterprise applications.

 Customer service was receiving hundreds of calls asking about claims.
 Policyholders called to ask basic questions about their claims: status updates, adjuster contact information, and next steps.
 But our online tools didn't provide those answers.

-I built a dashboard where users can check claim status, upload documents, and contact their adjuster—turning a 10-minute phone call into a 30-second self-service check.
+I built a dashboard that lets users check claim status, upload documents, and contact their adjuster—turning a 10-minute phone call into a 30-second self-service check.

 Impact: